mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.
 In this draft the focus is included in each sub-title.

 ### GDPs support Flexible Design Practices - Discussion?
-MOVED
+MOVE?

 HOW EXACTLY?
 FOR NOW THIS SECTION IS A SUB SECTION MINI DISCUSSION.
 HOW DOES THIS RELATE TO LATER DISCUSSION ON MINI JAMS ETC.
+SHOULD THIS TALK OF DESIGNING FOR LEARNER AGENCY AND FOR DIFFERENT MAKING STYLES BE INCLUDED IN THE PREVIOUS CHAPTER  ON INTERVENTION METHODS?

 Previously a broad range of observed design practices of participants which involve game design patterns were observed.
 The overall direction of the section is that it is beneficial to creative a community where there is a diversity of approaches being undertaken but with some underlying shared themes and practices.